By

 3 min read

-In light of these events, it is critical for business owners and managers to understand the legal and safety implications of tornado procedures in the workplace.
+These events highlight why business owners and managers must understand the legal and safety implications of tornado procedures in the workplace.
 Specifically, when it comes to requiring employees to stay at the workplace and shelter during a tornado warning.
-One of our frequently asked questions is whether or not you, as an employer, are required to ensure the safety of your employees by mandating sheltering at the workplace.

-This blog post explores the responsibilities and rights of both employers and employees under such circumstances, providing insights and guidance to navigate these turbulent times effectively.
+This blog post explores the responsibilities and rights of both employers and employees under such circumstances, providing practical guidance for navigating these situations effectively.

-When the sirens blare, signaling a tornado warning, employers face a crucial question when it comes to their tornado procedures in the workplace: can they legally require employees to remain on-site?
-Legally, while you can insist on employees staying within the safety of the designated shelter areas, compelling them to stay against their will crosses ethical and potentially legal boundaries.
+When the sirens blare, signaling a tornado warning, employers face a crucial question when it comes to their tornado procedures in the workplace: Can they legally require employees to remain on-site?

 It's essential for employers to communicate the risks of exiting the premises during a tornado, directing employees to designated "shelter in place" locations.
 Should an employee choose to disregard these directives, it may be treated as a disciplinary issue.